Skip to content

 Kaabo Wolf King GTR - Ultimate power performance and speed from a global leader in scooter design and engineering.
 STORM RIDES are proud to be the exclusive NZ importer of the Kaabo brand.
 Absolute leaders in e scooter development this is the best dual motor e scooter for those who want the absolute best.
 Check it out here: Kaabo Wolf King GTR

-Dual motor scooters are powerful, fast, and great fun—but not for everyone.
-At Storm Rides, we’ll help you decide whether a twin-motor beast or a sleek commuter model suits your actual riding needs.
+Dual motor scooters are powerful, fast, and great fun - but not a necessity for everyone.
+At Storm Rides, we’ll help you decide whether a twin-motor beast or a more simple model suits your actual riding needs.